Azure/k8s-actions/aks-set-context/README.md

 # AKS set context

-Used for setting the target AKS cluster context which will be used by other actions like azure/k8s-actions/k8s-deploy or azure/k8s-actions/k8s-create-secret
+Used for setting the target AKS cluster context which will be used by other actions like [`azure/k8s-actions/k8s-deploy`](https://github.com/Azure/k8s-actions/tree/master/k8s-deploy), [`azure/k8s-actions/k8s-create-secret`](https://github.com/Azure/k8s-actions/tree/master/k8s-create-secret) etc. or run any kubectl commands.

 ```yaml
 uses: azure/k8s-actions/aks-set-context@master
     with: